Diagnosis and non-surgical options for Femoroacetabular Impingement

-- During femoroacetabular impingement surgery the majority of patients have cartilage debridement performed but rarely cartilage repair.
+- During femoroacetabular impingement surgery, the majority of patients have cartilage debridement performed but rarely cartilage repair.

-- The presence of severe cartilage injury at the time of arthroscopic femoroacetabular impingement surgery results in reduced subjective outcome and hip function.(7)
+- The presence of severe cartilage injury at the time of arthroscopic femoroacetabular impingement surgery results in a reduced subjective outcome and hip function.

 In March of 2018, New York University’s Bulletin of the Hospital for Joint Diseases published Beyond the Scope Open Treatment of Femoroacetabular Impingement.
+(23)

-In this paper researchers suggested:
+In this paper, researchers suggested:

-- Several recent reports of revision hip arthroscopy for treatment of residual FAI have exposed potential shortcomings of arthroscopic treatment of FAI, specifically limitations with hip arthroscopy’s ability to address large or complex cam and pincer deformities.
+- Several recent reports of revision hip arthroscopy for treatment of residual FAI have exposed potential shortcomings of arthroscopic treatment of FAI, specific limitations with hip arthroscopy’s ability to address large or complex cam and pincer deformities.

-- While hip arthroscopy can certainly be useful for treatment of FAI in some patients, we have yet to identify which patients truly benefit from this minimally invasive approach and those who are better served by open surgical techniques.(8)
+- While hip arthroscopy can certainly be useful for the treatment of FAI in some patients, we have yet to identify which patients truly benefit from this minimally invasive approach and those who are better served by open surgical techniques.

 Sports hernia and femoroacetabular impingement in athletes

-The idea that sports related chronic groin pain represents a major diagnostic and therapeutic challenge in sports medicine has been discussed at length in the medical research.
+The idea that sports-related chronic groin pain represents a major diagnostic and therapeutic challenge in sports medicine has been discussed at length in medical research.
 Ohio State University researchers writing in the medical journal Frontiers in Surgery. write the “complexity of the anatomy and biomechanics of the groin makes these injuries more difficult to identify and manage.
 Patients may find themselves evaluated by multiple physicians and receive numerous diagnostic studies over a period of months.
-(11)
+(25)

-Italian researchers reporting in the World journal of clinical cases say Femoroacetabular impingement has been reported in as few as 12% to as high as 94% of patients with sports hernias, athletic pubalgia or adductor-related groin pain.
+Italian researchers reporting in the World Journal of Clinical Cases say Femoroacetabular impingement has been reported in as few as 12% to as high as 94% of patients with sports hernias, athletic pubalgia, or adductor-related groin pain.

 Cam-type impingement is proposed to lead to increased symphyseal motion (resulting in cartilage deterioration) with overload on the surrounding extra-articular structures and muscle, which can result in the development of sports hernia and athletic pubalgia.
 In simpler terms, hip/pelvic instability.

-In this paper the researchers are suggesting that for patients with FAI and sports hernia, the surgical management of both problems is more effective than sports pubalgia surgery or hip arthroscopy alone (89% vs 33% of cases).
+In this paper, the researchers are suggesting that for patients with FAI and sports hernia, the surgical management of both problems is more effective than sports pubalgia surgery or hip arthroscopy alone (89% vs 33% of cases).

 As sports hernias and FAI are typically treated by general and orthopedic surgeons, respectively, a multidisciplinary approach for diagnosis and treatment is recommended for optimal treatment of patients with these injuries.
-(12)
+(26)

-This idea that to successfully treat sports hernia you would need to surgically repair numerous areas is not new.
+This idea that to successfully treat a sports hernia you would need to surgically repair numerous areas is not new.
 In 2011 doctors at the Minnesota Orthopedic Sports Medicine Institute wrote: When surgery only addressed either the athletic pubalgia or intra-articular hip pathology in this patient population, outcomes were suboptimal.
 Surgical management of both disorders concurrently or in a staged manner led to improved postoperative outcomes scoring and an unrestricted return to sporting activity in 89% of hips.
-(13)
+(27)

-For some athletes this is good news, for others multi-stage surgeries present time off challenges.
+For some athletes, this is good news, for others multi-stage surgeries present time off challenges.
 Here are the results of that study: